GoogleChrome/web.dev/src/site/content/en/blog/profiling-web-audio-apps-in-chrome/index.md

 * Increase the system audio callback buffer size by adjusting the [`latencyHint`](https://webaudio.github.io/web-audio-api/#dom-audiocontextoptions-latencyhint) option.
-* If you find this problem, [file an issue on crbug.com](https://bugs.chromium.org/p/chromium/issues/entry?components=Blink%3EWebAudio) with the tracing data.
+* If you find a problem, [file an issue on crbug.com](https://bugs.chromium.org/p/chromium/issues/entry?components=Blink%3EWebAudio) with the tracing data.

-## Use Web Audio DevTools Extension
+## Use the Web Audio DevTools extension

-You also can use the DevTools extension specifically designed for Web Audio API.
+You can also use the DevTools extension specifically designed for the Web Audio API.
 Unlike the tracing tool, this provides real time inspection of graphs and performance metrics.

-This extension needs to be installed from
+This extension needs to be installed from the
 [Chrome Web Store](https://chrome.google.com/webstore/detail/audion/cmhomipkklckpomafalojobppmmidlgl).

 After the installation, you access the panel by opening Chrome DevTools and